CZ-NIC/fred-docs/AdminManual/PeriodicTasks.rst

 **Task activities**:

-* generates poll messages about the usage of free EPP requests and if the Registrar exceeded the limit, calculates the price for the requests over limit
+* generates poll messages about the usage of free EPP requests and if the registrar exceeded the limit, calculates the price for the requests over limit

 **Configuration**

 * in the database, table: ``request_fee_parameter``

+.. _block-registrars-limit:

-Blocking Registrars over limit
+Blocking registrars over limit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Task command**::